soumyadipdas37/finescoop.github.io/source/_posts/man_is_shot_dead_in_portland_during_clashes_between_trump_supporters_and_blm.md

-Trump supporters were seen driving around and spraying the crowd with what some claimed were ball bearings Bystander films man attempting to rape woman on subway platform Shocking moment Russian Su-27 crosses in front of US B-52 Trump caravan trucks drive through protesters in Portland Black Panther star Chadwick Boseman dies after battle with cancer MAGA caravan sprays &#039;ball bearings&#039; at BLM protesters in Portland Russian war planes get unnervingly close to American B-52 Windsurfer rescued after telescope user spotted him in difficulty Private bullet plane revealed Otto Aviation Group LLC French director colourises footage of a Victorian seaside Boris Johnson and Dr Jenny Harries host back to school Q&amp;A Hordes of Trump fans drive into Portland and face off with BLM Cop KICKS man in the BACK as he stands with his hands on his head Supporters of Donald Trump met in Clackamas town center on Saturday at 4pm, to drive around Portland The convoy numbered around 600 vehicles, with Trump supporters flying flags as they cruised through Portland Most were in trucks and cars, but some motorcyclists also came along for the ride - one with his bike decorated with Trump Bystander films man attempting to rape woman on subway platform Shocking moment Russian Su-27 crosses in front of US B-52 Trump caravan trucks drive through protesters in Portland Black Panther star Chadwick Boseman dies after battle with cancer MAGA caravan sprays &#039;ball bearings&#039; at BLM protesters in Portland Russian war planes get unnervingly close to American B-52 Windsurfer rescued after telescope user spotted him in difficulty Private bullet plane revealed Otto Aviation Group LLC French director colourises footage of a Victorian seaside Boris Johnson and Dr Jenny Harries host back to school Q&amp;A Hordes of Trump fans drive into Portland and face off with BLM Cop KICKS man in the BACK as he stands with his hands on his head The Portland, Oregon, caravan was organized on Facebook, with 2,500 people intending to attend.
+Trump supporters were seen driving around and spraying the crowd with what some claimed were ball bearings Bystander films man attempting to rape woman on subway platform Shocking moment Russian Su-27 crosses in front of US B-52 Russian war planes get unnervingly close to American B-52 Black Panther star Chadwick Boseman dies after battle with cancer &#039;Illegal rave&#039; in Banwen South Wales sees crowds dancing in field Windsurfer rescued after telescope user spotted him in difficulty Private bullet plane revealed Otto Aviation Group LLC French director colourises footage of a Victorian seaside Boris Johnson and Dr Jenny Harries host back to school Q&amp;A Anti-lockdown protesters gather in Trafalgar Square Police turn up at quarantine breaking house party in Leeds Cop KICKS man in the BACK as he stands with his hands on his head Supporters of Donald Trump met in Clackamas town center on Saturday at 4pm, to drive around Portland The convoy numbered around 600 vehicles, with Trump supporters flying flags as they cruised through Portland Most were in trucks and cars, but some motorcyclists also came along for the ride - one with his bike decorated with Trump Bystander films man attempting to rape woman on subway platform Shocking moment Russian Su-27 crosses in front of US B-52 Russian war planes get unnervingly close to American B-52 Black Panther star Chadwick Boseman dies after battle with cancer &#039;Illegal rave&#039; in Banwen South Wales sees crowds dancing in field Windsurfer rescued after telescope user spotted him in difficulty Private bullet plane revealed Otto Aviation Group LLC French director colourises footage of a Victorian seaside Boris Johnson and Dr Jenny Harries host back to school Q&amp;A Anti-lockdown protesters gather in Trafalgar Square Police turn up at quarantine breaking house party in Leeds Cop KICKS man in the BACK as he stands with his hands on his head The Portland, Oregon, caravan was organized on Facebook, with 2,500 people intending to attend.
 Around 1,000 showed up Saturday&#039;s rally was intended to follow a route circling around Portland and avoiding the downtown area, but cars diverted&nbsp;